Causes and treatment of reflux and aerophagia

-The symposiums aim is to broaden the participants view of reflux – from different angles.
+Aim: To broaden the participants view on reflux – from different professions perspectives.

-Infant Gastroesophageal reflux (benign infant acid reflux) or plain aerophagia due to TOTS
+Infant Gastroesophageal reflux (benign infant acid reflux) or plain aerophagia due to Tethered Oral Ties (TOTS)

-Presenter: Dr. Lawrence Kotlow, Pediatric dentist, Albany New York, http://www.kiddsteeth.com
+Presenter: Dr. Lawrence Kotlow, Pediatric dentist and author, Albany New York

 Abstract: Physicians are often asked to diagnose and treat infants with clinical signs of gastroesophageal reflux (GER) symptoms and in extreme cases gastroesophageal reflux disease (GERD).
 Some infants are left to work out their pain, regurgitation and vomiting until they outgrow the symptoms while others may undergo expensive, invasive endoscopic procedures in the operating room under general anesthesia.